xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 kubeadm join {HOST IP}:6443 --token {TOKEN} --discovery-token-ca-cert-hash sha256:{HASH}
 ```
 This will take a few minutes, but if it was successful, you'll get a message with the following. `This node has joined the cluster`

-### Deploy A CNI
-> [!Note] Explanation
-> In order for your pods to communicate with each other, you need to install a Container Network Interface(CNI)

-There are a ton of network plugins to choose from.
-I ended up going with Cilium.
-Why?
-I really like the Hubble UI feature.
-Installation steps can be found [here](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli).

 #### Conclusion
 If all went well, you should now have a 3 node cluster!
 To verify, create a pod